-All students attending CWC Kansas City are required to be in compliance with state programs mandating immunization against specific diseases.
+All students attending Citizens are required to be in compliance with state programs mandating immunization against specific diseases.
 Failure to comply with the state of Missouri immunization requirements - presentation of either immunization documentation or an appropriate exemption card - will result in exclusion from school until proof of compliance is provided.
-Homeless students will be granted a temporary twenty-four (24) hour grace period within which to submit proof of compliance.
 As outlined in state statute, un-immunized children (with an exemption card on file) are subject to exclusion from school when outbreaks of vaccine-preventable diseases occur.